 Chemical Controls & Pesticides:

-In potato, some materials registered for Colorado potato beetle adults will also control leafhopper, including neonicotinoids.
 Other carbamate, synthetic pyrethroid and organophosphate products are also registered.
 Often a single application is sufficient.
 Refer to the New England Vegetable Management Guide for recommended materials in potato.
 Refer to the bean section for recommended materials to control PLH in dry, lima or snap beans.
 In beans, systemic seed treatment may provide control.

 Resources include: Vegetable Insect Management by Rick Foster and Brian.
 R. Flood, 2005; Handbook of Vegetable Pests by John L. Capinera, 2001.